Rabun County, Georgia: History

-Law & Government
+Law and Government

 The county is governed by a five-member Board of Commissioners.
 In addition to the Rabun County Sheriff's Office, the towns of Clayton, Mountain City, Dillard, Sky Valley, and Tallulah Falls all have their own police departments.

-Rabun County is protected by a volunteer fire department, which is made up of 12 stations, 14 engines, 11 tankers, three boats, and 250 volunteers.
+Rabun County is protected by a volunteer fire department made up of 12 stations, 14 engines, 11 tankers, three boats, and 250 volunteers.
 Two of the stations (Scaly Mountain/Sky Valley and Tallulah Falls) are separate organizations from Rabun County Fire Services.
 The county also has an EMA station which is completely volunteer, which provides emergency technical rescue services which include wilderness and urban search and rescue, technical rope rescue, swift-water rescue, confined space rescue, and dive rescue.

 Politics

 Geography

 According to the U.S. Census Bureau, the county has a total area of 377 sqmi, of which 370 sqmi is land and 6.9 sqmi (1.8%) is water.
 Approximately, 60% of the land is in National Forest and State Parks, approximately 20% is held by Georgia Power and the rest is in private hands.
 With 148684 acre of the Chattahoochee National Forest, a national protected area, located within its boundaries, Rabun County hosts the largest portion of the Chattahoochee National Forest of any of the 18 counties with land included in the Forest.
 Most of Rabun County is located in the Tugaloo River sub-basin in the larger Savannah River basin, with a northern portion of the county located in the Upper Little Tennessee sub-basin in the Upper Tennessee River basin.